Rheinmetall (RHM) Given a €117.00 Price Target by UBS Group Analysts

-UBS Group set a €117.00 ($136.05) target price on Rheinmetall (ETR:RHM) in a research report released on Wednesday morning, www.boersen-zeitung.de reports.
-The brokerage currently has a buy rating on the stock.
+Rheinmetall (ETR:RHM) has been given a €117.00 ($136.05) target price by analysts at UBS Group in a research report issued to clients and investors on Tuesday, www.boersen-zeitung.de reports.
+The brokerage currently has a “buy” rating on the stock.
+UBS Group’s price target would indicate a potential upside of 48.74% from the company’s previous close.

 Rheinmetall Aktiengesellschaft manufactures and supplies automotive components and defense equipment in Germany and internationally.
 The company's automotive products include mechatronics, such as cutting emissions, actuators, and solenoid valves, as well as water, oil, and vacuum pumps; hardparts, including pistons, engine blocks, structural components and cylinder heads, plain bearings, and bushes; and replacement parts.